Early signs of speechless interaction

 In India, according to the WHO, nearly 63 million people move through a world that speaks constantly but rarely speaks to them.
 They rely on sign language — a language shaped by movement, expression and nuance — yet Indian Sign Language remains under-resourced and pushed to the margins of everyday life.

-“Our focus is on building datasets and models that can both understand sign language from video and generate it from speech, since systems developed for American or British Sign Language do not work well for ISL,” said C V Jawahar, Professor at IIIT Hyderabad.
+“Our focus is on building datasets and models that can both understand sign language from video and generate it from speech, since systems developed for American or British Sign Language do not work well for ISL,” says C V Jawahar, professor at IIIT Hyderabad.

 If successful, such systems could enable real-time communication — allowing people to sign into a camera and be understood instantly, or access spoken information in sign language.